skipor/gmg/README.md

 # GoMock Generator

-`gmg` type-safe, fast and handy alternative [GoMock](https://github.com/golang/mock) generator.
+`gmg` is type-safe, fast and handy alternative [GoMock](https://github.com/golang/mock) generator.

 ## Features

 * [Up to 4x times faster](#speed-measures) than [`mockgen` in reflect mode](https://github.com/golang/mock#reflect-mode)
   * `mockgen` builds program depending on your interface and analyse it with `reflect` - that is much extra work!
-  * `gmg` loads ast and type info using [go/packages](https://pkg.go.dev/golang.org/x/tools/go/packages) which doesn't require executable build.
+  * `gmg` loads ast and type info using [go/packages](https://pkg.go.dev/golang.org/x/tools/go/packages) which doesn't require build and run executable .

 * Type-safe
   * `gomock.Call` wrapped so `Do`, `Return` and `DoAndReturn` arguments are concrete types, but just `args ...interface{}`
   * Autocomplete works perfect!
   * After mock regeneration all type inconsistency in tests are visible in IDE as type check errors.

 * Robust
   * Generation usually works, even when compilation is not.